 Our School App Stay connected on the go...

-Welcome to our Virtual Open Experience – as a school that prides itself on being at the heart of the community we are really excited to share our school with you with a virtual experience.
+Welcome to our Open Experience webpage – as a school that prides itself on being at the heart of the community we are really excited to share our school with you.
 This will give you a real sense of how we strive to create the best possible learning climate for all of our students.

 The transition from Primary school to Secondary school can be a big change for students and we pride ourselves on the support we are able to offer students throughout the transition process, please have a look at our transition page here to see the support that our transition team can offer you and your child.